 Code Geass has been (and still is) accused of being an anti-American Author Tract by director/co-creator Goro Taniguchi.
 When asked about the subject, his response was "I know some authors have political messages in their works, but that wasn't my intention; I just wanted to tell an entertaining story."
 Later, when asked again, he responded "You mean America and Britannia are exactly alike?
 I had no idea!"
 In case anyone's confused, it wasn't a "Well, duh" statement — it was more along the lines of: "The US is currently led by an Emperor with WTF-curls who believes that all men are not created equal?"

 Having been inspired by its creator's battle with depression, Neon Genesis Evangelion (particularly the ending — both of them) contains numerous sequences containing in-depth discussions of the human condition and concludes with a lengthy expose on the thought process that leads the main character to overcome his own depression, go on living and reject the Assimilation Plot he finds himself a part of.
-Whether this makes the series impassioned and sincere or pretentious and pedantic depends heavily on who you ask.

 "The Truth for Youth" by Tim Todd are comics done in Japanese style artwork.
 They're like Chick Tracts, but a bit more sane.
 It's pretty odd to read Japanese-style characters talking about the evils of porn.
 They still aren't that sane, however.
 For example, this statement about evolution: